(Tuscaloosa, Alabama, July 17, 1893 – New Orleans, Louisiana, January 31, 1954).1

 The next day, February 12, 1918, a recommendation that “John W. Leach” be commissioned a first lieutenant was forwarded to Washington in a cable signed by Pershing.
 Leach was one of the first of the cadets of the second Oxford detachment to be recommended for a commission.
-The confirming cable was dated February 20, 1918, but the appointment apparently did not become official until March 11, 1918.14 It may have been held up by the usual red tape, but it is also possible that the recommendation was premature, as it was not until February 18, 1918, that Leach flew a service plane (rather than a training plane), and he did not graduate from the first stage of R.F.C. training until February 28, 1918.15
+The confirming cable was dated February 20, 1918.
+There are some discrepancies among the relevant documents as to when Leach was placed on active duty, but at least by March 11, 1918.14

-Be that as it may, on February 18, 1918, Leach went up for the first time in service planes, a B.E.12 (twice) and an R.E.8.
+Meanwhile, on February 18, 1918, Leach went up for the first time in a B.E.12 (twice) and an R.E.8.
 The former was basically a single-seat version of the B.E.2, the latter a two-seat plane; both were intended for reconnaissance and bombing.
-Leach’s initial flights in the R.E.8 were dual, but solo by the end of the month.
-The B.E.12 he necessarily flew solo, and he soon began working on photography, flying sometimes at 9,000 or 10,000 feet.
-He noted in his log book that as of March 1, 1918, he had flown a total of thirty-five hours and fifteen minutes solo.
+Leach’s initial flights in the R.E.8 were dual, but he went up solo on February 27, 1918, thus fulfilling the R.F.C. graduation requirement that he have “flown a service machine satisfactorily.”15 He noted in his log book that as of March 1, 1918, he had flown a total of thirty-five hours and fifteen minutes solo.